CTJChen/martxc/README.md

 ## Instructions and list of scripts

-The current version works with "level 2" event lists generated with [SIXTE](https://www.sternwarte.uni-erlangen.de/research/sixte/).
+Most of the code works with "level 2" event lists generated with [SIXTE](https://www.sternwarte.uni-erlangen.de/research/sixte/).
+Some scripts for "level 2" ART-XC flight data re being tested.

 martevt2img.py - converts an event list fits file to an image with designated RA and DEC pixel size and optional RA/DEC range parameters.